Skip to content

 Interestingly, your humble bowl of cereal also has a surprisingly historical link to probiotics.
 John Harvey Kellogg, co-founder of the nation’s favourite breakfast cereal brands, was one of the early pioneers of both prebiotics and probiotics.
 He was also a vegetarian, missionary, surgeon and keen advocate for fermented foods including yoghurt, known for its beneficial probiotic properties.
 Who knew?

-We are still in the infancy of probiotic history and there is lots more still to be discovered about these mega microbes.
+We believe that probiotics and probiotic research are still in their infancy, and feel certain that there is lots more still to be discovered about these mega microbes, and the positive impacts that they can have on our health.